We often hear or come across arguments, debates, opinions, writings, etc., regarding should one eat meat or not.

-As indicated in the Gurbani, there are four sources of creation or life: Andaj (ਅੰਡਜ: the egg-born), Jeraj (ਜੇਰਜ: foetus-born or born from the womb), Setaj (ਸੇਤਜ: the sweat-born), and Outabhuj (ਉਤਭੁਜ: the earth-born).
+As indicated in the SGGS, there are four sources of creation or life: Andaj (ਅੰਡਜ: the egg-born), Jeraj (ਜੇਰਜ: foetus-born or born from the womb), Setaj (ਸੇਤਜ: the sweat-born), and Outabhuj (ਉਤਭੁਜ: the earth-born).
 The Gurbani call all these four Jantaa (“ਜੰਤਾ”), that is, beings or Jeeva.
-In other words, as indicated in the following verses, according to the Gurbani, the Lord’s “Joti” (Light…) dwells in all.
+In other words, as indicated in the following verses, according to the Gurbani, the universal “Joti” (Light…) dwells in all.

 - ਅੰਡਜ ਜੇਰਜ ਸੇਤਜ ਉਤਭੁਜ ਘਟਿ ਘਟਿ ਜੋਤਿ ਸਮਾਣੀ ॥: Andaj jeraj setaj outbhuj ghati ghati joti samaanee: (The Lord’s) Light fills all those born of eggs, born from the womb, born of sweat and born of the earth, each and every heart. (sggs 1109).